Danie-O/Danie-O/README.md

 👋 Hi, I’m Daniella Omenogor!

-👀 I’m interested in software development, DevOps and AI.
+👀 I’m interested in Software Engineering and Artificial Intelligence.

-     🌱 I am currently exploring Flask and Laravel for backend development.
+     🌱 I am currently exploring Flask for backend development and Vue.js for frontend development.
-     🌱 I am also learning about the tools involved in the DevOps process and how they are important in the SDLC.
+     🌱 I am also learning about some tools involved in the DevOps process and how they are important in the SDLC.
-     👀 Something I learnt about recently: Routing with VueJS is as simple as a few lines of code and a fair amount of patience
      ⚡ PS.
 I enjoy reading novels and watching action/comedy series in my free time!